 So its hello to the Pacemaker and now the car isn’t the only one getting an annual MOT and tune-up around here – because the god of clinics and waiting rooms seems to have decided I haven’t enough of them yet!

-The accumulated effects of repeated cancer treatments mean my mind and body are no longer capable of the things they were, and I cannot work in the normal sense any more.
-Photography is the thing that gives me the greatest peace, so I studied at weekly night school for a bit, had a year being mentored by the phenomenal Bella West, gained my LRPS in 2016 and my ARPS is pending just over a year later.
-I work on commissions as and when I can – wonder-woman still needs to eat, and feed five felines!
+The accumulated effects of repeated cancer treatments mean my mind and body are no longer capable of the things they once were, and I’ve had to completely rethink how I live my life.
+Photography is the thing that gives me the greatest peace, so I studied at weekly night school a couple of years, then had a year being mentored by the phenomenal Bella West.
+I gained my Royal Photographic Society Licentiate in 2016, my Associateship just over a year later, and qualified for my Licentiate with the British Institute of Professional Photography in 2018.
+I work on commissions specialising in natural light portraiture on location.
+I absolutely love what I do now, and I love where I live – my tiny village is filled with amazing people who have become very special to me.

 - Produce professional photography I am proud of, that is respected by others, and that provides an income without damaging my health